Skip to content

 initially permanently elevated, which overloads the body.
 Over time,

-the reserves are depleted, the cortisol level drops, leading to severe exhaustion,
+the reserves become depleted, the cortisol level drops, leading to severe exhaustion,

 lack of drive, and increased susceptibility to infections.
 The entire organism